Code-Institute-Submissions/dhruv2102-MS1/README.md

     - Balsmiq was used to design the basic structure of the website

 - [Stack Overflow](https://stackoverflow.com/)
-    - Stack overflow was used debug code
+    - Stack overflow was used to debug code

 - [W3schools](https://www.w3schools.com/)
     - This was used to understand concept of flexbox and get overlay code